Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki6

-A classic “there’s no more honor among Yakuzas” film , Some of the more creative use of sets from Suzuki’s career.
+A classic “there’s no more honor among Yakuzas” film.
+Some of the most creative use of sets in Suzuki’s career.
 It is two films in one, there’s the plot one that follows the betrayal and reversals of the intrigue, and the one from Suzuki’s imagination, an almost musical choreographed in the meeting of light, sets and the movement inside the frame.

 Deixe um comentário